nanobox-io/nanobox-docker-memcached/README.md

 ```

 ## Memcached Configuration Options
-Memcached components are configured in the `boxfile.yml`.
+Memcached components are configured in your `boxfile.yml`.
 All available configuration options are outlined below.

 ###### Quick Links
 [version](#version)